Juhan af Grann

-Juhan af Grann (born 3 December 1944 in Kuopio, Finland as Heikki Juhani Grann, died 14 January 2023 in Espoo) was a Finnish film director and producer known for his UFO documentaries.
+Juhan af Grann (3 December 1944 – 14 January 2023) was a Finnish film director and producer known for his UFO documentaries.
 His most notable documentary is Mankind's Last Exodus, released in 1998 and sold in over 120 countries.

 Grann is noted for his interest in the topic of unidentified flying objects, but he is also known for outlandish promotion.